eigerco/polka-storage-book/src/getting-started/car-server.md

    car extract <target_file>
    ```

-If you can successfully upload a file, receive a CID, download the corresponding CAR file, and verify its contents, your CAR server setup is working correctly.
+If a file can be successfully uploaded, the server produces a CID, allows download the corresponding CAR file, and verify its contents, the CAR server setup is working correctly.